Optics & Sights

 What is the difference between budget and premium optics?

 The difference lies in the quality of the glass, durability and reliability.
-Premium optics continue to perform more consistently under intensive use.
+Premium optics perform more consistently under intensive use.

 Is a killflash or lens protector necessary?

 Yes.
-It prevents damage to your lens and significantly extends the lifespan of your optics.
+It prevents damage to your lens and significantly extends the life of your optics.